This post contains affiliate links, please use them to support this site.

 - tart cherry juice – contains one of the most powerful antioxidants that exists (quercetin), anti-inflammatory compounds, helps you sleep better, protects muscle damage and aids recovery after working out.

 - fresh lime juice – contains high levels of vitamin C and flavonol glycosides, which offer anticancer, antibiotic, and antioxidant benefits.

 - whole blueberries – offer antioxidant protection and have been associated with enhanced cognitive performance, and have a low glycemic index impact on blood sugar levels.

 - Titos vodka – Yes, I know that vodka is not a superfood.
 But- if you’re going to indulge at least buy the highest quality vodka that you can.
 I polled my friends about which vodka is the best-tasting for mixing drinks, and I guess I’ve been living under a rock because it turns out that vodka drinkers love Tito’s.
 Tito’s is handcrafted small-batch vodka made from corn in Austin, Texas.
 Tito’s won the double gold medal at the World Spirits Competition, which means it was a unanimous judge’s choice for taste.
 For that quality, Tito’s is reasonably priced, too.
 Save the Grey Goose for martini night.

-This is the perfect cocktail for a Fourth of July barbecue, because it’s not too strong, so you can feel fine about indulging in the afternoon.
+This is the perfect cocktail for a Fourth of July barbecue because it’s not too strong, so you can feel fine about indulging in the afternoon.
 If like a stronger cocktail, then decrease the amount of club soda to your taste.
 The Hamilton multiples well if you want to make up a pitcher ahead of time to make your life easier.
 Make the extra effort to freeze fresh organic blueberries ahead of time, because pre-frozen blueberries just don’t compare.
 Happy Fourth of July weekend!

-4th of july superfood cocktail
+4th of july cocktail: The Hamilton

 Yield 1 8 oz. cocktail